 #1: English Cream Golden Retrievers Are Not From England

 No, most English Cream goldens you’ll find in America are not from England.

 Just like French fries are not from France.

 All golden retrievers originated from Scotland in the mid-1800s when Lord Tweedmouth bred a Tweed water spaniel and a yellow wavy-coated retriever.

 Most American breeders of these goldens either breed dogs from here in the States or import their dogs from all over the world, including:

 So how did English Cream goldens get their misleading name?

-According to Bev Brown, the Kennel Club and the Golden Retriever Club (UK’s version of the AKC and Golden Retriever Club of America), were the first ones to write up the breed standard.
+According to Bev Brown, the Kennel Club (UK’s version of the AKC) and the Golden Retriever Club, were the first ones to write up the breed standard.